polymaster3313/terylene/README.md

 ### drop the terylene malware into the dropper

 ```
-mv terylene <path to the server dropper folder
+mv terylene <path to the dropper folder>
 ```

 ### start the zeroC2